lineupjs/lineupjs/.github/ISSUE_TEMPLATE/question.md

 ---
 name: question
-about: ask question about the library (usage, features,...)
+about: Ask question about the library (usage, features,...)
 title: ''
 labels: 'type: question'
 assignees: ''